Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 She was the mother of Jean MOUTON dit Chapeau, founder of the city of Lafayette, & the paternal grandmother of Alexandre MOUTON, who became LA's first popularly elected governor.

-She probably married at Halifax, where the MOUTONs & BASTARACHEs were still being held by the British in 1763.
+She probably married at Restgouche or Fort Edward, Pigiguit, where the MOUTONs & BASTARACHEs were held by the British in the early 1760s.
+See "Fort Edward, 1761-62."
 Wall of Names, 23, lists Isabelle & Jean dit Neveu as man & wife when they reached LA in 1765.